fluid-cloudnative/fluid/docs/en/userguide/get_started.md

 csi-nodeplugin-fluid-wczmq          2/2       Running   0          32h
 ```

-## Create a dataset
+## Create a Dataset
-Fluid provides cloud-native data acceleration and management capabilities, and use `dataset` as a high-level abstraction to facilitate user management.
-Here we will show you how to create a dataset with fluid.
+Fluid provides cloud-native data acceleration and management capabilities, and use *dataset* as a high-level abstraction to facilitate user management.
+Here we will show you how to create a dataset with Fluid.
 1. Create a Dataset object through the CRD file, which describes the source of the dataset.
 ```yaml
 apiVersion: data.fluid.io/v1alpha1